Top 10 Priorities in a Relationship

-Relationships are a living being that needs to be fed, nurtured, and protected.
+Relationships are like a living being that needs to be fed, nurtured, and protected.
 Like a child, it requires the right balance of discipline and pampering to mature.

-The digital age provided us a lot of great tools to communicate with people around the world.
+The digital age provided us with a lot of great tools to communicate with people around the world.
 It’s cheap, convenient, and fast.
 Ironically, it also became time-consuming.

 People live under one roof because they want to spend more time together, but as time goes by, we miss other people in our lives and eventually reach out to them.
 So instead of having our partner as the foremost person to share our lives, we now do it with everyone else, even strangers, because we can.